General University Awards for S.C. Residents

 Four-year value: $32,000

-Sponsored by the Carolina Alumni Association, these awards signify outstanding achievement in academics, leadership, talent and service.
-In 2017, recipients of this award had an average SAT score of 1554 (ACT score of 34) and an average weighted high school GPA of 4.92.
+Sponsored by the University of South Carolina Alumni Association, these awards signify outstanding achievement in academics, leadership, talent and service.
+In 2023, recipients of this award had an average SAT score of 1453 (ACT score of 34) and an average high school GPA of 5.4 and were in the top 2% of their high school class, on average.

 Annual value: $5,000